CiscoDevNet/webexcc-digital-channels/README.md

 # webexcc-digital-channels

 This repo provides the templates workflows for Webex Contact Center and IMI integration.
-These workflows are versioned and specific to Webex Contact Center deployment regions.
+These workflows are versioned and Webex Contact Center deployment region agnostic.

 ## Workflows Overview
-Inside region specific folders, the following workflow templates are included :
+The following workflow templates are included :

 1. Media Specific Workflows : (Need to be updated once per asset of the specific channel)
     * FBM Inbound Message Workflow - This workflow will be triggered for every inbound customer message over the integrated Facebook page.